getodk/docs/docs/collect-offline-maps.rst

 .. note::

-  You can also :ref:`manually place layer files in the correct directory <transferring-offline-tiles-manually>`.
+  You can also :ref:`manually place layer files in the layers directory in Collect <transferring-offline-tiles-manually>`.

 You can add offline layers to Collect from the :ref:`mapping-settings` or by tapping on the layers button (:fa:`layer-group`) directly from a map.
 Both options give you access to the same menu which lets you configure the offline layer for all maps in the current Collect project.